uber/cadence/docs/persistence.md

         maxIdleConns: 20               -- max number of idle conns to sql server from one host (optional)
         maxConnLifetime: "1h"          -- max connection lifetime before it is discarded (optional)
         maxQPS: 1000                   -- max qps to sql server from one host (optional)
+        connectAttributes:             -- custom dsn attributes, map of key-value pairs
+          tx_isolation: "READ-COMMITTED"   -- required only for mysql 5.6 and below, optional otherwise
 ```

 # Adding support for new database